Ljzn/dalgo/README.md

 # Dalgo

-Some helper macros to write algorithm in then book "Distributed Algorithm".
+Some helper macros to write algorithm in "Distributed Algorithm" book.

 ## 1. Leader Election on a Ring